Cheukting/Cheukting.github.io/_posts/2020-07-20-shiny-app-python.md

 ## Let's get started

-In this example, we will create an app that the user can use 2 slider bars to control a line trying fit the data with the least sum of error square.
+In this example, we will create an app that the user can use 2 slider bars to control a line trying to fit the data with the least sum of error square.
 I call it a linear regression simulator.
-The sum of error square is re-calculated whenever any of the the slider bars is moved.
+The sum of error square is re-calculated whenever any of the slider bars are moved.
 Like this:

 <iframe width="400" height="800" src="/assets/html/line_reg.html" frameborder="0"></iframe>